tagaoglu/GRN_pipeline/README.md

 <br>

 **/runGENIE3**
-- codes to submit jobs in cluster
+- scripts to submit jobs in cluster
 - codes to run GENIE3

 <br>

 **/runPIDC**
-- codes to submit jobs in cluster
+- scripts to submit jobs in cluster
 - codes to run PIDC

 <br>